-Once you’ve chosen a school for your child with autism spectrum disorder (ASD), the next step is getting your child ready to start.
+Once you’ve chosen a primary school for your child with autism spectrum disorder (ASD), the next step is getting your child ready to start.
 A slow, steady and planned transition to school often works best.

-For example, you might be worried about how he’ll go with learning a new set of routines and activities.
-But with a bit of planning, you can help your child start school successfully.
+For example, you might be worried about how your child will cope with learning a new set of routines and activities.
+But with a bit of planning and preparation, you can help your child start school successfully.

-If your child is starting school, moving schools or changing teacher, it can help to develop a profile of your child.
-It can describe your child’s strengths and weaknesses, likes and dislikes, and any other information that you think teachers will find useful.
+If your child is starting school, moving schools or changing teachers, it can help to develop a profile of your child.
+The profile can describe your child’s strengths and weaknesses, likes and dislikes, and any other information that you think teachers will find useful.
 You can give the profile to your child’s new teacher.

-When you’re getting your child ready to start school, planning ahead is a good idea.
-And as a general rule, slow and steady works best.
-There are also some simple strategies that can help make the transition successful:
+When you’re getting your child ready to start primary school, planning ahead is a good idea.
+As a general rule, slow and steady works best.
+These simple strategies can help make the transition successful:

 - building familiarity